nicola-orlando/covid-19-time-series/README.md

 For our specific case we will use the simplest approach where N=1, that is we try to predict the confirmed cases for the day N+1 based on the data from the day N and N-1.
 This approach as some advantages

 Minimises the probability of overtraining the model Increase the likelihood that the model has to learn some intrinsic data patterns for our problem, e.g. Value N > Value N-1.
+The technical implementation has enough flexibility to change this model to that of one using more adiacent data points.

 ## Training the model